 The table below offers a rough guide to postage fees:

 |medium size parcel up to 5 kg

 Are there fines for late returns?

 We do not issue fines for overdue books.
-However failing to renew or return a book by the due date might result in the suspension of the lending service.
+However failing to renew or return a book by the due date will result in the suspension of the lending and other knowledge services.

-You are responsible for items on loan to you until they are returned to the library.
+You are responsible for items on loan to you until they are returned to the CII.
 In the event of loss you will be invoiced for the current price of the item (or the current price of a comparable item if out of print).
 However, you will not be held liable for any loss in the return post provided that the parcel has been properly wrapped and you have a "proof of postage" certificate (available for free from UK post offices and with the purchase of online postage).